markmacode/dotfiles/.config/nvim/README.md

-# My Neovim config
+# Neovim config for the chronic customizer

-This config is custom, it may or may not work on your machine if you decide to try and use it.
-This readme is mainly for my own future reference.
+This is the personal Neovim config of *Mark Bromell*.

+> I configure my IDE, to be more productive in configuring my IDE.
+>
+> -- *Average Neovim User*

+A beautiful recursive loop of configuration that I have found myself in, it has helped me learn a lot and it has been fun... but it has to stop.
+My goal is to create projects that bring value to the world, and finding myself lost in constanlty tweaking Neovim is incredibly counter productive to that goal.
+Some tweaking is a necessary evil and can lead to positive results.
+But when I do enter into my config, I need to have guiding principals to get back out of it as fast as possible.

+My config is structured to align with my motivation to stay out of that recursive loop of configuring, and this readme outlines the details of the structure.
+This may or may not make sense to you, and it may not apply to you, but that is okay and you can safely move on from here.
+But if what I have said resonates with you so far, I believe this is the cure.

+## Principles

+- If it is not broken, stay away.
+- If it does not cause pain, stay away.
+- If you ponder the need for it; you do not need it.
+- If you do not use it, remove it.
+- Perfect does not exist.

-## File structure
+## Structure

-It all starts in the [init.lua](init.lua) file, currently I am using [lazy.nvim](https://github.com/folke/lazy.nvim) for plugin management as it results in the most simple way of organising my config.
+It all starts in the [init.lua](init.lua) file.
+I use [lazy.nvim](https://github.com/folke/lazy.nvim) for plugin management as it results in the most simple way of organising my config.
+It just works and it makes sense, I do not need to look at any other plugin manager.

-I use [Filetype](https://neovim.io/doc/user/filetype.html) detection for configuration that I want to execute when entering specific file type buffers -- these configs are in [after/ftplugin/](./after/ftplugin/).
+I use the [Filetype](https://neovim.io/doc/user/filetype.html) builtin plugin for configuration that I want to execute when entering specific file type buffers -- these configs are in [after/ftplugin/](./after/ftplugin/).
+These configs should be *tiny* and *simple*.

 In the [lua/custom/](./lua/custom/) directory, this is where the rest of the configuration lives for Neovim and plugins.
-The first directory is [lua/custom/config/](./lua/custom/config/) -- is simply configs for Neovim itself.
-You will see 3 other directories inside here, initially I just had a single large `plugins/` directory for plugins, but I wanted to get better visibilty on the reasons for certain plugins.
+The first directory is [lua/custom/config/](./lua/custom/config/) -- which simply configures Neovim itself.
+For the plugin configuration I initially just had a single large `plugins/` directory, but I wanted to design a system that helps guide me away from ever entering (or staying inside) the plugin configs.

 ### [**lua/custom/core/**](./lua/custom/core/)